merovex-archival/merovex.github.io/_posts/2014-03-31-march-slouching-to-publication.markdown

 image: 2704534525-seals-and-endurance.jpg
 categories:
 - Diary
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "March 2014 has been a difficult month for writing, but I managed to stay on course."
+description: March 2014 has been a difficult month for writing, but I managed to stay on course.
 author: Ben Wilson
+tags:
+- Diary
 ---
 <!--Lead Paragraph-->
 If there's a time in any marathon where there's a lull that could lead to defeat, a flag in energy, a desire to give up, then that would be March 2014.